Tarte Is Pulling Its Shape Tape Foundation & Starting Over After Backlash

 After listening to feedback from thousands of comments and review videos, Tarte decided to launch its new Face Tape foundation in 50 shades with a range of undertones — five to be exact — and a new numbering system to help customers more easily find their match.
 Another complaint that customers had was the doe-foot applicator, which people found to be un-hygienic, so the new packaging will feature a pump dispenser.
 And even the formula itself is changing, with a matte texture, full coverage finish, and long-wear promise that better complements the Shape Tape concealer.
 Tarte also added hyaluronic acid for moisture, so it's less likely to dry out your face.

-Tarte's Face Tape foundation will be released on February 17th but fans can look at the shades and sign up for launch notifications on tarte.com.
+Tarte's Face Tape foundation ($39) will be released on February 17th at Tarte and Ulta, but fans can look at the shades and sign up for launch notifications on tarte.com.
 And we'll be back with our honest review — on a range of skin tones — once we try the new foundation out for ourselves.

 Advertisement